Student Accommodation

 3. Confirm your choices and submit your application.

-Keep in mind that we can’t guarantee that you’ll be allocated your top choices, so make sure you have a good look at the other options and put them in your order of preference.
+Keep in mind that we can’t guarantee that you’ll be allocated your top choice, so make sure you have a good look at the other options and put them in your order of preference.

 If you need help deciding, you can chat to our friendly Accommodation Team